unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 author: IV
 ---

-Capital efficiency is an ordinal property of markets that measures how efficiently capital generates economic outputs such as liquidity and yield.

-This post attempts to organize basic financial concepts related to it that arise in DeFi.
+This post attempts to organize a basic understanding of liquidity, oriented at DeFi.

 # Liquidity

-Liquidity is an ordinal property of markets, and is crucial for capital efficiency.
+Liquidity is a property of markets, crucial for capital efficiency.
 Folklore intuition can be summed up in one line:
 > A market is highly liquid if it can quickly execute trades with minimal price changes.

 For example, major stock exchanges are liquid markets for commonly traded stocks.